For general policy or USAS questions, please contact your appropriation control officer

 State agencies and institutions of higher education must use Uniform Statewide Accounting System (USAS) transaction codes (T-codes) 149, 179 and 970 to properly record revenue deposits intended to increase revenue budget.

 Government Code, Sections 403.011 and 2101.035.
-(See Examples of revenues that may increase budgets for legal cites of specific revenues.)
+(See Examples of revenues that may increase budgets for legal citations of specific revenues.)

 This icon indicates information applicable to the Centralized Accounting and Payroll/Personnel System (CAPPS).